franzliedke/franzliedke.github.io/source/blog/laravel-eloquent-attribute-mutators.md

 date: "2012-06-12"
 ---

-[Custom getters and setters for Eloquent model attributes][1] have existed for a while in Laravel.
+Custom getters and setters for Eloquent model attributes have existed for a while in Laravel.
 They allow you to manipulate your attributes when storing or retrieving them.

 The canonical example is saving a user’s password: for security reasons, you want to store only a hash of your password in the database – so you write a custom setter that automatically hashes any password passed to the user object.
 Your application won’t have to worry about the implementation details of hashing your password and there’s no way to forget about it.
 And there’s lots of room for improvements: for example, you could also extend the function to send a confirmation email with the password when generating it for the first time.